oreo639/sdatxtract/README.md

 2. Then run `cmake ..`
 3. Once it is done, type `make`

-## TODO
-Add SWAR extraction and swav conversion.
-Finish nsseq and use that instead of sseq2mid.
-More testing.
-This is unfinished and subject to change.
-If I used your code without crediting you, please let me know either by relevant social media, or by the issue tracker.

 ## Credits
 Vgmtrans: Symb parser prety much riped from them, with minor changes being made to support this codebase ofc.